Fixed Fees are the Future

 Change in costs culture

 Mr Justice Mostyn then sets out how he thinks the costs culture should change.
 Firstly he sets out a 3 phase fixed price system for cases to (1)First Appointment, (2)FDR and (3)Final Hearing.
 Secondly, he considers that the Court should able to cap fees for each of the three phases.
 Mr Justice Mostyn states in his judgment that only if those steps are taken will “the gross leaching of costs…..be arrested”.

 Paradigm Family Law’s tailored fixed fees do just that.
 We set out at the outset when we first see a client how much our fees will be and fix them from Day 1 covering the process from start to finish including the 3 phases set out by Mr Justice Mostyn.

 We at Paradigm Family Law consider ourselves to be leading the way in bringing a fixed fee pricing model to clients.
 If our fixed fee formula had been applied in J v J, the parties would have spent a fraction of the total costs that they actually incurred.
 They would have reaped the benefit of our years of experience, depth of legal knowledge, expertise and efficient case management, the elements that Mr Justice Mostyn says should be rewarded.
 Furthermore, they are all attributes by which James and Frank at Paradigm Family Law operate and upon which they have founded this firm.

-Paradigm Family Law have a team of experienced lawyers to help guide you through the process of divorce, just waiting to hear from you.
+Paradigm Family Law have a team of experienced and highly recommended divorce lawyers to help guide you through the process of divorce, just waiting to hear from you.